Karlie Kloss: Personal life

 Kloss began dating the businessman and investor Joshua Kushner in 2012.
-The couple became engaged in July 2018, a month after she converted to Judaism (gerim), Kushner's religion.
-Kloss married Kushner on October 18, 2018, in upstate New York.
+The couple became engaged in July 2018, a month after she converted to Judaism, Kushner's religion, becoming a giyoret.
+The couple married on October 18, 2018, in upstate New York.
 In June 2019, they held a second wedding celebration in Wyoming.
 They have two sons, born in March 2021 and July 2023, and a daughter, born in September 2025.

-Kloss is related by marriage to Ivanka Trump, the wife of Kushner's elder brother Jared, and members of the family of Donald Trump.
-She has stated that she finds it "frustrating [...] that the spotlight is always shifted away from [her] career toward [her] relationship".
+Kloss is related by marriage to Ivanka Trump, the wife of Kushner's elder brother Jared.
+She has stated that she finds the Trump family connection "frustrating [...] that the spotlight is always shifted away from [her] career toward [her] relationship".
 In December 2020, Kloss and Kushner purchased a home in Miami, Florida, for $23.5 million.
 The pair also bought a 7200 sqft penthouse in the Puck Building in Manhattan for $35 million in 2021, and paid $29.5 million for the Wave House in Malibu, California, in August 2024.

 Kloss supported Hillary Clinton in the 2016 United States presidential election, Joe Biden in the 2020 election, and Kamala Harris in the 2024 election.
-She and her husband attended the March for Our Lives event in Washington, D.C. in protest of gun violence in March 2018.
+She and her husband attended the March for Our Lives event in Washington, D.C., in protest of gun violence in March 2018.
 She is a feminist and has stated that her decision to leave Victoria's Secret was partly motivated by her feminist beliefs.
 In 2024, Kloss gathered signatures for a bipartisan effort in Missouri to put an abortion initiative on the ballot for 2024.